-5 The Sedona Conference, Commentary on Legal Holds: The Trigger and The Process, 11 SEDONA CONF.
+^{38.} The Sedona Conference, Commentary on Legal Holds: The Trigger and The Process, 11 SEDONA CONF.
 J. 265 (2010).

-6 See International Litigation Principles, supra note 3, Principle 3 ("Preservation, disclosure, and discovery of Protected Data should be limited in scope to that which is relevant and necessary to support any party's claim or defense in order to minimize conflicts of law and impact on the Data Subject.").
+^{39.} See International Litigation Principles, supra note 36, Principle 3 ("Preservation, disclosure, and discovery of Protected Data should be limited in scope to that which is relevant and necessary to support any party's claim or defense in order to minimize conflicts of law and impact on the Data Subject.").

-understanding of the facts based on custodian interviews), the scope of the Legal Hold should be appropriately adjusted.
+Scoping and data minimization does not conclude with the initial Legal Hold but instead is an iterative process.
+As the matter evolves (e.g., through an amended complaint or a better understanding of the facts based on custodian interviews), the scope of the Legal Hold should be appropriately adjusted.